|

 OSA

-which is much shorter than the road by Kirkintilloch
+and Falkirk which is much shorter than the road by Kirkintilloch

 and Kilsyth and more level.
 The statute labour rate